MicrosoftDocs/architecture-center/docs/guide/hpc/altair-edem-content.md

 ## Why deploy EDEM on Azure?

-- You can use EDEM to Model particle shape by using the highly validated and computationally efficient multi-sphere method.
+- You can use EDEM to model particle shape by using the multi-sphere method.
-- EDEM is a cutting edge DEM solver, highly parallelized for use on multi-core shared memory workstations, GPU hardware, and multi-GPU systems.
+- EDEM is highly parallelized for use on multi-core shared memory workstations, GPU hardware, and multi-GPU systems.
 - The solver engine is fully double precision across all platforms.
 - EDEM can simulate large and complex particle systems.
 - EDEM provides advanced post-processing capabilities.